 Natasha Monkman is a pension and benefits lawyer in Hicks Morley’s Toronto office.
-She advises both public and private sector employers on a variety of plan administration, compliance and governance matters relating to their employee benefit plans and pension plans.
+She regularly advises both public and private sector employers on governance, plan administration, investment and compliance matters relating to their employee benefit plans and pension plans.

-Natasha also regularly advises municipal and school board employers regarding their obligations as participating employers in large jointly sponsored pension plans.
+Natasha also regularly advises municipal and school board employers regarding their obligations as participating employers in large public sector pension plans and has represented participating employers in related grievance arbitrations.

 Arts & Sports Construction Education Energy & Utilities Financial Services Government Ministries & Agencies (Federal and Provincial) Healthcare Hospitality & Gaming Manufacturing Media & Communications Membership Associations Mining & Natural Resources Municipalities & Municipal Agencies Non-profit Organizations Nursing Care Facilities Professional & Technical Services Retail & Wholesale Trade School Boards Social Services Transportation & Warehousing Universities